HOME | BATTLES | WHO IS..? | WHERE IS..? | TIMELINE | WEB INDEX | REFERENCES

 The Spartans fall at ThermopylaeAround his body one of the fiercest battles took place.
 Four times the Persians attacked to obtain it and four times were denied [4].
 At the end, the Spartans exhausted and wounded, carrying the body of Leonidas, retired behind the wall, and posted themselves on a hill lock.
 With the demise of the Spartan king and most of the Thespians and Thebans now dead, the last of their remnants surrendered.

-The Spartan hoplite force fort on and defended themselves to the last, such that still had swords the others throwing rocks and using their hands and teeth.
+The Spartan hoplite force fought on and defended themselves to the last, such that still had swords the others throwing rocks and using their hands and teeth.

 At last they were encircled upon every side, with Xerxes army jeering to cut them to ribbons, Xerxes did a unfortunate thing and ordered that they all be showered with 'thrown things' (arrows, javlins, rocks etc).
-This could not have put faith in his followers who might have thought that the king didn't want to risk any more of his men.
+This could not have put faith in his followers who might have thought that the king didn't want to risk any more of his men in close combat.

 The Spartan gaze